Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Python Flask will act as a webhook server, supporting HTTPS and authentication based webhooks.
 It is just a web server that allows other servers to post notifications to.
 (Reverse API)

-We will use three different method of test the Python Flask Webhook server
+We will use three different method to test the Python Flask Webhook server

 1. Curl command to test fire a webhook subscription at the server,
 2. Use another Python code - **test_webhook.py** using the request.post fire the request